audacioustux/audacioustux/com-audacioustux/src/content/blog/knative-argo-grafana-eks.md

 Or, you can use [ngrok](https://ngrok.com/) to expose the webhook endpoint to the internet.
 Useful if you don't have a domain name registered.

+### ArgoCD apps not syncing

+Ummm, have you pushed the manifests to the repo?
+If yes, there might be some issue.
+Try to pinpoint which resource is failing to sync, then read the logs or events of that resource - that may give you some clue.
+There's just so many things that can go wrong, so I can't really give a generic solution.
+But here are some of the issues I faced:

+- Volumes not created: a CSI driver may not be installed, or the CSI driver may not have the required permissions.
+In case of EKS, you may install the ebs-csi driver.
+- Service selector not matching: the labels on pods might not be consistent with the label selector of the service.
+The official knative manifests have this issue.
+- Architecture mismatch: the image architecture may not match with the node architecture.
+For example, if you're using a node with arm64 architecture, and the image is built for amd64 architecture, then the image won't run on the node.
+If you want the knative servings to be multi-arch, then configure kaniko accordingly.
+- Secrets not created: You must create the required secrets that are already mentioned above.

+that's all I can remember for now.

 ## Extra

 ### Taskfile